When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 This is an ideal thing to do when your plant is overwatered and suffering from root rot.

-Note: You should also get rid of severely damaged branches from the plant while repotting.
+Note: You should also remove severely damaged branches from the plant while repotting.

 6. Spray Fungicide On The Affected Plant

-7. Keep The Plant In Moderately Bright Location
+7. Keep The Plant In a Moderately Bright Location

 ZZ plant doesn’t like direct sun.